From acne breakouts to thirsty skin, here are the solutions you need to save face from some of the most common skin concerns.

 There are four major types of hyperpigmentation: Post-Inflammatory Hyperpigmentation (PIH) caused by trauma to the skin; age spots accumulated with age from exposure to the sun or pollution; freckles caused by an excess of melanin on the skin, either as a result of genetics or from excess sun exposure; and melasma, which often appears on the face as larger brown patches with a non-distinct border and is often linked to hormonal imbalances.

-Research has shown that a high concentration of Vitamin C can significantly improve brown spots, as well as skin-brightening ingredients such as hydroquinone.
+Topicals loaded with active ingredients have been shown to improve the appearance of pigmentation.
+A high concentration of Vitamin C can significantly improve brown spots, as well as skin-brightening ingredients such as hydroquinone.
 Vitamin A, in the form of stabilised retinol, enables surface hyperpigmented cells to be sloughed off, as well as helping to reduce melanin production.
 Vitamin B3/Niacinamide helps prevent transfer of the melanin pigment from the melanocyte to the keratinocyte in the epidermis.
 Koji acid is another commonly used ingredient in treating pigmentation as it helps inhibit the production of tyrosinase.

 If there’s one thing you can do, it’s this: wear sunscreen every day!
 Not only does it help prevent potentially fatal skin cancer but it also protects your skin from harmful UV rays – the culprit behind most pigmented spots.